christiskatsouris/tailEstimates/README.md

 The author greatfully acknowledges financial support from Graduate Teaching Assistantships at the School of Economic, Social and Political Sciences of the University of Southampton as well as from the Vice-Chancellor's PhD Scholarship of the University of Southampton, for the duration of the academic years 2018 to 2021.
 The author also gratefully acknowledges previously obtained funding from Research Grants of interdisciplinary Centers of research excellence based at the University of Cyprus (UCY) as well as at the University College London (UCL).

 Part of the aspects implemented in the R package 'tailEstimates', are discussed in the PhD thesis of the author (Christis G. Katsouris) titled: "Aspects of Estimation and Inference for Predictive Regression Models", completed under the supervision of Professor Jose Olmo and Professor Anastasios Magdalinos.

+# Declarations

+The author (Christis G. Katsouris) declares no conflicts of interest.

+Notice that the academic research presented here is considered to be as open access to the academic and non-academic community.
+Therefore, we would appreciate it if appropriate acknolwedgement is given to statistical methodologies and econometric procedures developed by academic researchers and made available to the wider applied data scientist community.

 # Historical Background